iotaledger/goshimmer/docs/tutorials/send_transaction.md

 ## Sending transaction
 There are two web API methods that allows us to send the transaction:
-PostTransaction() and IssuePayload().
-The second one is more general method that sends the attached payload.
-We are going to use the first one that will additionally checks the transaction validity before issuing and wait with sending the response until the message is booked.
+`PostTransaction()` and `IssuePayload()`.
+The second one is a more general method that sends the attached payload.
+We are going to use the first one that will additionally check the transaction validity before issuing and wait with sending the response until the message is booked.
 The method accepts a byte array, so we need to call `Bytes()`.
 If the transaction will be booked without any problems, we should be able to get the transaction ID from the API response.